info201b-2022-spring/final-projects-jinnisi/README.md

 NADIN TAMER.
 They collected data about the songs that charted in 2018.
 It gives insight into the duration of the song, the danceablility, key, energy, as well as the artist and the name of the song.
 - There are 100 observations for this data set.
 - There are 16 features for this data set.
-- We can answer the questions regrding danceability and duration also the name and artist.
+- We can answer the questions regarding danceability and duration also the name and artist.